kanopi/drupal-starter/README.md

 `refresh` | Will execute a drush sql-dump from the remote server. **NOT SET UP CURRENTLY** `site-build` | Will run all of the necessary steps for `npm install` and `gulp sass` `test` | Test to confirm the site is running
+`share` | Opens a proxy server to your local computer using ngrok.io.
+Share in real time, or test locally.